wdyjwdy/notes/network/http.md

 ## Non-Persistent and Persistent Connections

-1. non-persistent connections
+1. **non-persistent connections**

-each request/response pair be sent over a separate TCP connection
+   each request/response pair be sent over a separate TCP connection, delay is 4 RTTs

-delay: 4 RTTs

 ```mermaid
 sequenceDiagram